-3-I.E. SPOUSE, COHEAD, AND OTHER ADULT
+3-I.E. SPOUSE, COHEAD, AND ANOTHER ADULT

-A family may have a spouse or co-head, but not both [HUD-50058 IB, p.
+A family may have a spouse or cohead, but not both [HUD-50058 IB, p.
 13].

 Spouse means the marriage partner of the head of household.
+Common law marriage is not recognized under Ohio law.